-When someone’s permit is revoked, this means that the person loses the permit that he or she has previously been granted.
-Temporary residence permits, permanent residence permits and Norwegian citizenships can be revoked.
+When someone’s permit is revoked or the refugee status ceased, this means that the person loses the permit that he or she had previously been granted.
+Temporary residence permits, permanent residence permits and Norwegian citizenships can be revoked or ceased.

 What do we consider?